Photo Source: Link Up Africa

 Soninke marriages require the payment of a bride-price.
 In contrast to most neighboring tribes, the bride-price is given to the bride rather than her parents, and becomes part of her dowry.
 Pre-marital sexual relations are forbidden.
 Polygamy (having more than one wife) is generally accepted, with each man being limited to four wives by Islamic law.

 In the past, inheritances were passed down from fathers to sons.
 Today, Muslim rules govern the dispersion of property: one-eighth goes to the widow, while equal shares go to each son, and half shares go to each daughter.

 Virtually all of the Soninke are Malikite Muslims.
 A very small percentage follow a mixture of various tribal animist religions (believe that non-living objects have spirits).

 Islam is a major world religion that is based on the teachings of Mohammed, the prophet.
 The Koran, or holy book of Islam, was said to have been given to Mohammed by the angel Gabriel.
 The Soninke follow the five essential "pillars" or duties of Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

-* Ask the Lord of the harvest to send forth laborers into Gambia to share Christ with the Soninke.
+Ask the Lord of the harvest to send forth laborers into The Gambia to share Christ with the Soninke.

-* Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Gambia through worship and intercession.
+Ask God to raise up prayer teams who will begin breaking up the spiritual soil of The Gambia through worship and intercession.